 Clean your horse’s urine-stained tail

-- Mares present a few special grooming (and handling) considerations.
-For some mares, their tails are a urine-soaked, sticky mess that can be a nightmare to deal with.
+- Mares, and some geldings, present a few special grooming (and handling) considerations when they have a urine stained tail.
+Some mares’ tails are a urine-soaked, sticky mess that can be a nightmare to deal with.
+Geldings can also end up with a yellow sticky mess if their stalls are not cleaned regularly and urine spots are removed.

-- Remember that the quality of your horse’s hair that grows from the tailbone is a result of diet, genetics, climate and overall health.
-No product can “create” the perfect tail, but some can help us groom the tail to make it better and less likely to break.
+- Remember that the quality of your horse’s hair that grows from the tailbone results from diet, genetics, climate, and overall health.
+No product can “create” the perfect tail, but some can help us groom it to make it better and less likely to break.

 This gelding’s tail is stained and sticky from gross bedding.